 See also: KeyStore.

-Time To Live (TTL) is the duration for how long a message is valid.
+Time To Live (TTL) is the duration of the message validity.

 API Versioning means providing multiple versions of the service to different clients.